jensprog/1dv610-L2/DEVELOPER.md

 ## Future For The Module

 If you've come this far, I want to tell you about my visions for the module.
-The module is to supposed to be flexible and versatile, parsing user inputs and convert different units to get the correct output.
+The module is supposed to be flexible and versatile, parsing user inputs and convert different units to get the correct output.

 **Unit Conversions**: Right now the module is using some units but not that many, this could be extended to using more units and a larger variety of those units.
 I had a plan to implement currency conversion, using API to fetch up-to-date exchange rate.
 But the free API keys gave only 100 requests per month, payment is necessary to gain more requests.
 I'm not willing to spend that money on my module, right now atleast.